📌 Overview

 Wrap Up

-Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers within the same codebase.
+Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers from the same codebase, with the expanded capacity of many primary databases.

 Thanks for reading!